-- Tap [a] on the screen's bottom left.
-Each time you tap the icon, it will - When [(Touch Shutter: Enable) is set, you will be able to focus and shoot by tapping the screen. - When [[(Touch Shutter: Disable) is set, you can focus by tapping the screen.
-Press the shutter button completely to take the picture.
+- Tap [] on the screen's bottom left.
+Each time you tap the icon, it will toggle between [] and []. - [Cincil and Shutter: Enable) Enables you to focus and shoot by tapping the screen. - You can tap where you want to focus on the screen.
+Then press the shutter button completely to shoot.